1Password TOTP Alternative - Keep MFA Codes Separate

 Where FactorCat is better

 - Factor independence.
 Your MFA tokens are in a separate app, on a separate device, behind a separate approval step.
-A breach of one doesn't compromise the other.
+A breach of one does not compromise the other.

 - Push-to-approve.
 Instead of opening an app and finding a code, your phone buzzes and you tap approve.
 Faster and more intentional.